 - Complete the New Student Engagement Experience

 - Created for freshmen and first-year transfer students to complete during their first full year at Rider, the NSEE provides an easy way for new students to earn one point while becoming familiar with Rider.
-No matter which semester is their first (Fall, Spring, Summer) new students have one full year to earn this experience point.
+No matter which semester is their first (Fall, Spring, or Summer) new students have one full year to earn this experience point.
+To assist students in keeping track of details for the events they have attended, an Event Tracking Form is available for download on the Engaged Learning website.

-- To earn one (1) point in the Civic and Community Engagement category, students must attend six (6) Rider events that fall into the themes listed below, with a maximum of two (2) events in any one theme:
+- To earn one (1) point in the Civic and Community Engagement category, students must attend six (6) Rider events that are then placed into the themes listed below, with a maximum of two (2) events in any one theme:

 - Art Performance